joelburget/joelburget.com/src/pages/claret.md

 real
 ```

+> The remainder of each alternative of the non-terminal definitions consists of nested boxes, i.e. items of the form `[<...> ...]`.
+Stripping out the boxes would leave a linear sequence of terminals and non-terminals much as in BNF.
+The boxes perform two functions: they specify how the language is to be pretty-printed, and they also allow sequences of terminals and non-terminals to be optional or repeated.

 layout specifications

 > A format, then is either a terminal (a string constant possibly annotated by an associativity), a non-terminal (an identifier), or a box (denoted by square brackets).